Families of similar simplices inscribed in most smoothly embedded spheres: Simplices inscribed in spheres

 \section{Simplices inscribed in spheres}

-We next move to Step 1 of our configuration-transversality method.
+We next move to Step 1 of the method described in Section~\ref{sect:main-method}.
 We will be looking at $C^\infty$-smooth embeddings of $S^{k-1}$ in $\R^k$.
 We will always assume that these embeddings are {\em regular}, that is, the embedding induces an injection of tangent spaces everywhere.
 This is particularly relevant for embeddings of $S^1$ in $\R^2$ where we assume the tangent vector is nowhere zero.
 (Otherwise it is possible to smoothly describe an embedded curve with corners, by allowing the tangent vector to smoothly change to zero at each corner.)
 Now given any such regular $C^\infty$-smooth embedding $\gamma\co S^{k-1}\hookrightarrow \R^k$, we can view the corresponding configuration space $C_{k+1}[\gamma(S^{k-1})]$ as a submanifold of $C_{k+1}[\R^k]$.

 \begin{proposition} Given a non-degenerate simplex $\Delta\in C_{k+1}(\R^k)$, and a regular $C^\infty$-smooth embedding $\gamma\co S^{k-1}\hookrightarrow \R^k$ with corresponding configuration space $C_{k+1}[\gamma(S^{k-1})]$, then $\bdry \Sim(\Delta)$ and $\bdry C_{k+1}[\gamma(S^{k-1})]$ are disjoint in $\bdry C_{k+1}[\R^k]$. \end{proposition}